 Which language has the most published books?

+The language with the most published books in the world is English.
 According to UNESCO and various national library databases, more than 350,000 new titles are published in English each year, with estimates often exceeding 1 million when counting all editions, self-published books, and digital formats.
 English dominates the global publishing market, with contributions from the U.S., U.K., Canada, Australia, India, and other English-speaking countries.

+English isn’t just a widely spoken language.
+It’s a publishing powerhouse.
 More than half of the world’s academic journals are published in English.
 Major global publishers are headquartered in English-speaking countries.
 The international book trade often treats English as a default—even in regions where it’s not the mother tongue.

 It’s not just about volume, either.
 English books are more likely to be translated into other languages than the reverse.
 English is both a source and target in the global book ecosystem.